ARMmbed/lora-docs/docs/intro-to-lora.md

 LoRaWAN uses an end-to-end encryption scheme that uses two session keys.
 One key is held by the network server, and another one is held by the application server (in this tutorial TTN fulfills both roles).
 These session keys are created when the device joins the network.
 For the initial authentication with the network the application needs its device EUI, the application EUI of the application it wants to join, and a pre-shared key (the application key).

 The device EUI and application EUI are globally unique identifiers.
 You can buy a block of EUIs from the [IEEE](http://standards.ieee.org/develop/regauth/tut/eui.pdf).
-If you're using a module it often already has an EUI printed on the module.
+Modules often already come with an EUI, which is printed on the device.
 If you're using a radio shield you can use an EUI from The Things Network's block.

 <span class="notes">**Note:** In LoRaWAN 1.1 the application key is replaced by the join key, and the initial authentication is handled by the join server.
 However, at the time of writing this is not implemented on The Things Network.</span>